maheshaggarwal21/Let-s-Learn-ML/Data-Preprocessing/README.md

 - basically two types - normalisation and standardization
 - normalization -> value ranges from [0,1]
 - standardization -> value ranges from [-3,3]
-- standardization is preferred before evergreen
+- standardization is preferred because normalisation is good only when your data forms normal distribution

 ```bash
 from sklearn.preprocessing import StandardScaler